• Skip to primary navigation

 Pour the lemon curd into a sterilised glass jar and store it in the refrigerator for up to one month.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter?
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Cooking times for different microwaves

 My microwave is 900 watts and this recipe worked perfectly at the times given.
 Different wattage microwaves will differ in the time needed.
-Use your own discretion for your own particular microwave, but here are some suggestions.
+Use your discretion for your particular microwave, but here are some suggestions.

 1000-watt – instead of cooking the lemon curd for 30-second intervals, cook for 25 seconds, stirring after each interval.
 Add another one or two 10-second cooking periods at the end if the curd hasn’t thickened sufficiently.